vividus-framework/vividus/CONTRIBUTING.md

 ## Submitting Changes
 * Push your changes to a topic branch in your fork of the repository.
 * Submit a pull request to the original repository.
 We will rebase/merge it to the maintenance branches, if necessary.
-* After you submit your pull request, a Vividus core developer will review it.
+* After you submit your pull request, a VIVIDUS core developer will review it.
 It is normal that this takes several iterations, so don't get discouraged by change requests.
 They ensure the high quality that we all enjoy.

 ## Code Conventions
 ### Unit tests